skochdev/react-intro-v7/README.md

 # Vanilla react through CDN, basic App setup (React v.17)

 * This is just a basic raw React "Hello World".
-No one rights like this anymore.
+No one writes like this anymore.

         <script>